Social Media Is Bad for Artists (And We All Know It)

 And on the next platform, you will have to start all over.

-It happened to me personally.
-I started out having some small successes as a photographer on Flickr back in the days.
+In a way, it happened to me, too.
+I started out having some small successes as a photographer on Flickr back in the day.
 But when people started switching to Facebook and then Instagram, I joined the party too late β and never managed to achieve similar follower numbers ever again.

 Will you support my journey away from social media and become part of my community?